Meet the CEO Viken Mikaelian

 Do you have a favorite comedian?

 Ah!
 Of course.
 Bob Hope, Fluffy, Peter Sellers, George Carlin, Monty Python.
 Quite a few more as I love to laugh.
-In fact, I listen to comedy on my iPad every night before I sleep – that way I wake up laughing to start a wonderful new day.
+In fact, I listen to comedy on my iPad every night before I sleep – that way I wake up laughing to start a new day.

 Big time.
 It was not an easy task, because the industry was not ready to get planned giving online.
 In those first few years, I recall earning less than $7,000 annually.
 My wife Olga’s income from her job enabled us to pay the bills.

 What made it even tougher was an industry without a vision proclaiming, across the nation, “You can’t get your vision, your mission, and your planned giving message across on a website.”
 Most fundraisers I encountered were against having a planned giving website.
+But the same goes for those who laughed at online dating and online grocery shopping!

 How do you measure success?